 The Company manages its operations as a single segment for the purposes of assessing performance and making operating decisions.
-The Company is a biotechnology company focused on discovering and developing small molecule drugs for the treatment of viral infections and liver diseases.
-Revenue is generated exclusively from transactions occurring with partners located in the United States and all assets are held in the United States.
+The Company is a biotechnology company focused on discovering and developing small molecule drugs, with an emphasis on treatments for viral infections.
+Revenue is generated exclusively from transactions occurring with partners located in the United States, and all assets are held in the United States.